Angmar2722/Angmar2722.github.io/_posts/2021-10-4-solving-the-extended-hidden-number-problem.md

 ```

-Looking at the source code, our task is pretty straightforward.
+Looking at the source code, our task is pretty straightforward as our objective is to sign the SHA-256 hash of the word 'Flag'.
 When connecting to the server, we are given 5 tries.
 In each try, we can either sign the word 'Baba' using ECDSA, provide a signature for a given message or exit the session.
 A standard curve `secp256k1` is used.
 Obviously we would have to see what is going on with the signing mechanism used here.

 <br/>